Parser, indexer, comparator, reporter.

 Indexer

-For every analytics call site, Skene records the library, the event name, the properties object, the file path, the line number, and the control-flow context.
-The output is a structured manifest.
-The manifest is your baseline.
+For every place your code writes an event, Skene records the target table, the columns the payload sets, the file path, the line number, and the control-flow context.
+The output is a structured map.
+The map is your baseline.

 Comparator

-On a PR, Skene rebuilds the manifest for the new state of the repo and diffs it against the baseline.
-The diff is semantic: it ignores formatting and reordering and surfaces only changes that affect what gets sent to your analytics backend.
+On a PR, Skene rebuilds the map for the new state of the repo and diffs it against the baseline.
+The diff is semantic: it ignores formatting and reordering and surfaces only changes that affect what your code writes into your Supabase tables.

 Reporter